MicrosoftDocs/Viva/Viva/insights/Tutorials/gm-focus.md

 ## Best practices

-* Use a [MyAnalytics Focus plan](../personal/use/focus-plan.md) to automatically book focus time, and then protect this time by silencing chats and tracking your weekly progress.
+* Use a [personal focus plan](../personal/use/focus-plan.md) to automatically book focus time, and then protect this time by silencing chats and tracking your weekly progress.
 * Create a new team norm to not send chats to team members who have scheduled focus time and use the [Do not disturb status in Microsoft Teams](https://support.microsoft.com/office/change-your-status-in-teams-ce36ed14-6bc9-4775-a33e-6629ba4ff78e).
 * Proactively schedule blocks of time on your calendar to focus, particularly during times when you perform at your peak.
 * Schedule focus time with intention by dedicating the time to specific tasks.